dedanmsafari/dedanmsafari/README.md

 ### Hold on,Let me explain why:

-- 🔭 I’m currently working on JAMSTACK.
+- 🔭 I’m currently working on the JAMSTACK.
 - 🌱 I’m currently learning GRAPHQL.
 - 👯 I’m looking to collaborate on React Native.
 - 🤔 I’m looking for help with AWS and DevOps.